lsst-sqre/gafaelfawr/docs/dev/development.rst

    uv run tox run

 This uses tox-docker to start PostgreSQL and Redis Docker containers for the tess to use, so Docker must be installed and the user running tox must have permission to create Docker containers.

-To run the Selenium tests, you will need to have the ``chromedriver`` package installed.
-On Debian and Ubuntu systems, you can install this with :command:`apt install chromium-driver`.

 To run the tests with coverage analysis and generate a report, run: